Beverly Rogers: The Lucy

 In 2014, Rogers opened the Lucy on Sixth Street and Bonneville Avenue, a literary and arts space in downtown Las Vegas which hosts and partners with local organizations like The Writer's Block, which Rogers partially owns, and the Black Mountain Institute.
-The Lucy features an outdoor venue, as well as twelve loft residences for artists and writers.
+The Lucy features an outdoor venue as well as twelve loft residences.

 The Beverly Theater

 In 2021, the Rogers Foundation unveiled plans to build a 14,000 square foot theater for film and performance in downtown Las Vegas on Sixth Street.
-Originally slated for a 2022 debut, the $30-million-dollar The Beverly Theater opened in 2023 with 146 seats.
+Originally slated for a 2022 debut, the $30-million Beverly Theater opened in 2023 with 146 seats.
 It is considered the only art house in Las Vegas.

 With creative director Kip Kelly on board, the theater's programming was broadly split into three categories: Lit (literature), Live (live entertainment), and Film (with a specific attention to indie).
 On its segue, jazz shows and author readings are typically scheduled.

 Since its inception, it had fostered frequent partnerships with Rogers' other ventures like The Writer's Block and the Black Mountain Institute, featuring writers such as Teju Cole and Pemi Aguda.

 In 2024, The Beverly Theater launched a film distribution component of its operations, Ink Films, in order to promote independent films in the city and beyond.